sangeetbanik/BellaBeat_Analysis_Project/README.md

 <img width="352" alt="DataType" src="">

 * Combination of **daily_activity** table and **sleep_day** table was done using **Python**.
 The final tables consists of 1397 rows and 413 rows respectively.
+* I'll be using these three tables for future analysis.

+### 4. Analyze
+#### Data Analysis
+The analysis question is:
+> What are some trends in smart device usage?